olumidesan/scrabble/DevFlow.md

 - Remove haphazard definition of axios requests | Check
 - Show modal of pieces on bag click
 - Refactor app to use proper React componentization
+- Cater for shaky connections.
+Currently, if connection gets lost, there are socketio errors